Alpine Accessories offers one of the largest on-line selections of ski and snowboard equipment, clothing and accessories.

-Tip: Do this at room temperature or warmer.
+The Heat Flat and Heat 3D insoles have the heating elements pre-installed into the toes and work only with Therm-ic C-Pack batteries.
+Tip: Do the installation at room temperature or warmer.
 The first one will take you about 30 - 45 minutes.
-The second one will go much faster as you already know what to do.
+The second one will go quicker.

 Basic tools needed: